 A. States' Responsibilities

-States have been granted the authority by FIFRA to issue special local needs registrations under certain conditions while EPA is responsible for overseeing the general program.
-States may register a new end use product for any use, or an additional use of a federally registered pesticide product, if the following conditions exist:
+States have been granted the authority by FIFRA to issue special local needs registrations under certain conditions while EPA is responsible for overseeing the general process.
+States may register a new end-use product for any use, or an additional use of a federally registered pesticide product, if the following conditions exist:

 - Special Local Need.
 Special local need means an existing or imminent pest problem within a state for which the state lead agency, based upon satisfactory supporting information, has determined that an appropriate federally registered pesticide product is not sufficiently available.
 Refer to Section IV (General Policies), Question 1, for the definition of Special Local Need.

 - The additional use is covered by necessary tolerances or other clearances under the Federal Food, Drug, and Cosmetic Act (FFDCA).

 - Registration for the same use has not previously been denied, disapproved, suspended, or canceled by the Administrator, or voluntarily canceled by the registrant subsequent to issuance of a notice of intent to cancel because of health or environmental concerns about an ingredient contained in the pesticide product.
 If new data becomes available that resolves the Agency's health or environmental concerns, a 24(c) may be submitted.

 If the proposed use or product falls into one of the following categories, the state has determined that it will not cause unreasonable adverse effects on the public or the environment: